Crio-Bytes/Miscellaneous/Dockerizing_a_Java_application/README.md

 # Activities
 ## Activity 1: Build a Spring Application
 Before containerizing an application we need an application, since we are focusing on Spring we use Spring Initializr to create a Spring Application.(you can containerize any application such as a node.js app or a django app or flask app etc.)

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/spring_initalizr.png)

 After downloading the .zip file.
 Extract the folder and open it in your IDE.
 Open Application.java and write the following code.
 What we are doing is creating a simple REST api which returns a string "This is a docker application".

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/spring_app_code.png)

 Now build and run the application using `./gradlew build bootrun` in the terminal.
 Make sure the application runs perfectly without any errors and you see the output string on localhost:8080 in your browser.

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/application_running_in_browser.png)

 ## Activity 2: Make a Dockerfile
 The Docker engine looks for a "Dockerfile" in you application folder.
 This file is used to build container images which are later used to build containers.
 It is a 3 step process.
 Dockerfile -> Container Image -> Container.
 Create a newfile called "Dockerfile" in the application folder.
 This file should be inside the root folder - application/Dockerfile.

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/dockerfile_code.png)

-A docker file starts with FROM which initializes a new build and sets a base image.
-We use `openjdk:8-jdk-alpine` which means that we are using an alpine (A lightweight linux distribution) based image with contains Java 8 JDK and JRE.
+A docker file almost always starts with `FROM` which initializes a new build and sets a base image. `openjdk:8-jdk-alpine` which means that we are using an alpine (A lightweight linux distribution) based image with contains Java 8 JDK and JRE.
-ARG defines a variable that users can pass at build time.
+`ARG` defines a variable that users can pass at build time.
-The COPY instruction copies the .jar file to the container filesystem.
+The `COPY` instruction copies the .jar file to the container filesystem.
-ENTRYPOINT allows you to configure a container that will run as an executable.
-We use the exec form for ENTRYPOINT t execute the java application, using the jar file, without shell wrapping.
+`ENTRYPOINT` allows you to configure a container that will run as an executable.
+We use the exec form for `ENTRYPOINT` to execute the java application, using the jar file, without shell wrapping.

 ## Actvity 3: Build the container image
 Now that we have a Dockerfile we can go ahead and use it to build a container image using command below.

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/docker_build.png)

 the `docker build` command is used to build an image from a Dockerfile.
 `--build-arg` specifies the arguments to be passed to `ARG` in the Dockerfile.
 `-t` is used to tag the image.
 (When executing the build command inside the root folder donot forget the `.` at the end)

 Now that we have an image, we can use it to create containers.
 We can create containers using the `docker run` command.

 ![](https://github.com/raziiiuddin/Miscellaneous/blob/main/Dockerizing_a_Java_application/images/docker_run.png)

 `-p` specifes the port used, 8080 in our case.
 When we check the `localhost:8080` our browser we can see the application running.